williamdemeo/fpinscala_wjd/answerkey/testing/higher-order/README.md

 **EXERCISE 8.19**
 Hard: We want to generate a function that uses its argument in some way to select which Int to return.
 Can you think of a good way of expressing this?
-This is a very open- ended and challenging design exercise.
+This is a very open-ended and challenging design exercise.
 See what you can discover about this problem and if there's a nice general solution that you can incorporate into the library we've developed so far.

 ### Solution to Ex 8.19